tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## (Reporting of Injuries, Diseases and Dangerous Occurrences)

-ARK Co-Living Ltd has a duty to prevent, as far as is reasonably practicable, accidents at work.
+GOP Co-Living Ltd has a duty to prevent, as far as is reasonably practicable, accidents at work.
 However, despite the best efforts and intentions, accidents at work may still occur.

 ## Management Controls